 If you're considering a move to Mount Pleasant, you'll want to know what life is like living here!
-This suburban town is growing quickly — and for good reason.
-With easy access to Charleston, beaches, and other amenities, Mount Pleasant has a lot to offer.
+This suburban town is multiplying— and for a good reason.
+Mount Pleasant has a lot to offer, with easy access to Charleston, beaches, and other amenities.

 Living in Mount Pleasant SC: 10 Tips Before Moving to Mount Pleasant

 Mount Pleasant's history begins with the Sewee Indians.
 In 1680, European settlers arrived and began to build a life in the area.
 And in 1803, an Englishman named James Hibben divvied up an old plantation into lots.

 Hibben's work laid the groundwork for Mount Pleasant's development as a town.
 After a series of land acquisitions, the city continued to grow.
 It became a popular getaway for people living in Charleston in the 1800s!

 Today, modern bridges like the Arthur Ravenel Bridge connect Mount Pleasant to neighboring areas.
 Mount Pleasant has weathered hurricanes like Hurricanes Hugo and Andrew.
 And in the aftermath of these storms, the city has doubled.

 You can learn about Mount Pleasant's history through the current architectural sites.

 Mount Pleasant is a thriving suburb with a population of just under 100,000.
 Travel across the Ravenel Bridge, and you'll reach the city of Charleston.
 The easy access to Charleston and surrounding towns makes Mount Pleasant a popular choice for homebuyers.